Farz Ki Jung

 Farz Ki Jung is a 1989 Indian Bollywood action film directed by R.P.
 Swamy and produced by Dalwinder Sohal.
 It stars Govinda, Shashi Kapoor, Amrish Puri and Neelam in pivotal roles.

 Plot

-Honest, hardworking, and diligent Police Inspector Vikram, gets his just reward by being arrested for possession of drugs.
-His mother gets a shock, and passes away instantly.
-Vikram is then tried in court, convicted, and sentenced to prison for several years.
-While he prison he acquires knowledge and skills to become a career criminal, as he now realizes that honesty does not pay, not realizing that this is going to pit him against his very own brother, Inspector Amar, who has also inherited Vikram's honesty and diligence.
+Honest, hardworking, and diligent Police Inspector Vikram is ironically arrested for possession of drugs.
+The shock of the accusation causes his mother to die suddenly.
+Vikram is then tried in court, convicted, and sentenced to several years in prison.During his time in prison, he acquires the knowledge and skills that transform him into a career criminal, coming to believe that honesty offers no reward.
+Unaware of the consequences, this path ultimately sets him in conflict with his own brother, Inspector Amar, who has inherited Vikram’s original honesty and dedication.